Your cookie preferences

 Typically people remortgage to save money, but there maybe remortgage costs associated with both leaving your old deal and setting up a new one.
 It’s important to weigh up any remortgage fees against the savings you would make by switching lender.
 We look at the cost of remortgaging and how to find the right balance when you're changing deals to save money.

-Remortgage fees fall into those you may need to pay to leave your existing mortgage deal, and those you'll need to pay to arrange your new deal.
+Remortgage fees are those you may need to pay to leave your existing mortgage deal, and those you'll need to pay to arrange your new deal.
 Not all lenders charge every type of fee.
-For example, when some lenders offer a remortgage, solicitor fees are included, and some even offer deals with no fees at all.
+For example, when some lenders offer a remortgage, solicitor fees are included - and some even offer deals with no fees at all.
 That said, a fee-free remortgage won’t necessarily offer you the best long-term benefits.

 A mortgage broker is going to be an easier option for many trying to compare the benefits of remortgaging with one lender or the next, or now vs later.
-Time is an important factor when it comes to maximising the benefits, so considering when you should remortgage is equally as important as looking at fees.
+To help you navigate this, consider speaking with our expert broker partner, Mojo Mortgages.
+They'll compare the latest remortgage rates available to help you make the right choice for your needs.

-Unless you’re already on your lender's SVR (standard variable rate) it’s likely you'll have to pay ERCs to leave your deal before it's end date.
+Unless you’re already on your lender's Standard Variable Rate (SVR), it’s likely you'll have to pay ERCs to leave your deal before its end date.

 Fixed-rate deals usually last between two and ten years - but can be longer.
 Typically you have to wait until the deal terms ends to be able to switch mortgages without paying early repayment charges.

 If you’re on a discount or tracker rate mortgage deal, the introductory period acts the same as a fixed-rate period.
-You'll, therefore, usually need to pay ERCs to leave before the introductory period is over.
-That said, some longer and particularly lifetime deals won't charge ERCs for the whole duration - so you may be able to leave fee-free within a certain number of years.
+You'll, therefore, usually need to pay ERCs to leave before the introductory period is over with these types of mortgages too.
+That said, some longer deals won't charge ERCs for the whole duration - so you may be able to leave fee-free within a certain number of years.

 When you remortgage, early repayment charges can be the most costly element, as most lenders charge 1% - 5% of your outstanding mortgage balance.
 This is why many people delay remortgaging until their deal tie-in period has ended.

-With most lenders you can secure a new remortgage deal six months before your current deal's end date - which can be a great way to lock in an interest rate that may not be around when your deal ends - especially when future rates are difficult to predict.
+Most lenders allow you to secure a new remortgage deal around three to six months before your current deal's end date.
+This can be a great way to lock in an interest rate that may not be around when your fixed mortgage deal ends - especially when future rates are difficult to predict.

 Waiting for your current deal to end is the best way to avoid paying ERCs, but personal circumstances may not always allow for this.

 If you’re desperate to leave your existing deal, you may be able to avoid paying ERCs immediately, as some lenders let you to increase your loan to cover them.
-However, keep in mind this will raise the LTV (loan-to-value) of your borrowing, which may affect the rates available to you.
+However, keep in mind this will raise the loan-to-value (LTV) of your borrowing, which may affect the rates available to you.

-Not all lenders charge an exit fee, but it's generally charges whether or not you're leaving the deal early.
+Not all lenders charge an exit fee, but those that do may charge you whether or not you're leaving the deal early.
 This means that you could be charged both ERCs and an exit fee to leave some deals.

-This is not typically a high cost, and is usually somewhere in the region of £50-£65, but it’s worth considering as part of your calculations if your lender does plan to charge you this type of fee.
+This is not typically a high cost, but it’s worth considering as part of your calculations if your lender does plan to charge you this type of fee.

 Also known as admin fees, deeds release fees are sometimes charged by your existing lender to have your property ownership deeds transferred to your solicitor.